 My Aby was always rumble strutting, to which the older guy usually just ignored and continued sleeping until the Aby ended his show and decided to sleep elsewhere.
 Pair dynamics are really funny to observe at times.

 Female guinea pigs often rumble strut when they are in heat.
 They may also try to chase and hump their cagemates.
-This only lasts for a day or two at a time.
+This typically only lasts for a day or two at a time.

 Why Do Guinea Pigs Follow Each Other?